 "Pulp Fission: Classic Comics Reconstructed"

 Each piece in the Pulp Fission series is constructed from countless individual comic panels, titles and captions, curated and categorized from the pages of thousands of public domain comic books.
-Taken out of their original context, these elements present stories and fresh narratives replete with the violent and sexist messaging of the time.
-These new storylines tell queer or risqué stories that were implied but not permissible in Mid-century America.
+Taken out of their original context, these elements present original stories replete with the violent and sexist messaging of the time.
+The bubbles are true to the original text and only slight modifications (hair, clothing color) are made to the panels for character continuity.
 On newer pieces, the number in the lower-right corner indicates how many comic books were used to create each piece.

-If you’re interested in an original that has sold, you can purchase a print.
-Contact me for details.
+If you’re interested in an original that has sold, prints may be available.
+Contact me for commissions.

 “I was so impressed… Julie Lipa’s art transforms old cartoon panels into something entirely fresh and unexpected.
 By skillfully cutting and remixing classic comics, they create new narratives that are clever, nostalgic, and sexy!
 It’s like flipping through a familiar childhood book only to discover secret messages that were always there—just waiting for grown-up eyes.